 The relationship between different categories of resources, authorized, reserved, and committed, is shown in Figure 5.
 A set of resources is represented by an n-dimensional space (shown here as 2-dimensional) where n is the number of parameters (e.g., bandwidth, burst size, jitter, classifiers) needed to describe the resources.
-The exact procedures for comparing n-dimensional resource vectors are given in Section 8.1.1.1.
+The exact procedures for comparing n-dimensional resource vectors are given in [9].

 When a session is first established, DQoS protocols authorize the use of some maximum amount of resources, indicated by the outer oval, specifying the authorized resources.
 When a client makes a reservation for a session, it reserves a certain amount of resources, which are not greater than those for which it has been authorized.
 When the session is ready to proceed, the client commits to some amount of resources, which are not more than the reserved resources.
 In many common cases, the committed and reserved resources will be equal.
-The committed resources represent those that are tied up by the active session, whereas reserved from the pool for admission control purposes, but which are not necessarily being used by the client.
+The committed resources represent resources that are currently in use by the active session, whereas reserved resources represent those that are tied up by the client and have been removed from the pool for admission control purposes, but which are not necessarily being used by the client.